 - 1 egg, beaten lightly with a tablespoon water

 - 5 cups milk

 - 1 stalk celery, cut in half

-- Preheat oven to 350 degrees.
-Grease individual crocks or large sized pie plate, spoon in pot pie mixture, top with fitted pie crust shapes.
-Make a hole in the center of each pot pie decoratively adding a few slashes on the top to release steam.
-Brush top with egg wash.
-Cover with aluminum foil then set on top baking sheet, place into oven for 20- 25 minutes before removing foil and continuing to bake until bubbling and crust is golden brown.
+- Assembling the Pot Pie: Preheat oven to 350 degrees.
+Grease individual crocks or a large sized pie plate, spoon in pot pie mixture, top with fitted pie crust shapes.
+Make a hole in the center of each pot pie adding a few decorative slashes on the top to release steam, brush top with egg wash.
+Cover with aluminum foil then set on top a baking sheet.
+Bake for 20- 25 minutes before removing foil and continuing to bake until bubbling and crust is golden brown.